Mobile Shopping Cart

 I worked with the design and development teams to put the new screens and processes in place for the e-commerce site.
 In the process of testing and validating, I was also able to identify key bugs within the platform that was causing major cart abandonment so they could also be fixed.

-Cart Abandonment dropped by 50% while Check-Out Abandonment dropped by 48% when comparing the same time period.
-The most improvement was concentrated in mobile devices, which had a Check-Out Abandonment improvement of 56.32%.
+Overall Cart Abandonment dropped by 50% while Check-Out Abandonment dropped by 48% when comparing the same time periods (due to seasonality of sales).
+The most improvement was concentrated in mobile devices, which was the focus of this project, and had a Check-Out Abandonment improvement of 56.32%.

-These results lead to a direct increase in sales, especially for mobile users which were about 63% of users and ever increasing numbers.
+These results lead to a direct increase in sales, especially for mobile users which were about 63% of users and an ever increasing number.
 Conversion rates for mobile users also increased.